Deriving volume density profiles of filaments from observed surface densities: Abstract

 \section{Abstract}

 { Accurate characterization of filamentary structures in star-forming clouds is essential for understanding star formation.
-Traditional methods fit observed surface density profiles $\Sigma(r)$ with slope $\gamma$ and width $H$ using the Plummer function, assuming $\beta=\gamma+1$ and $h\approx H$ for the volume density slope and width.
-These assumptions are inconsistent with the finite nature of filaments.
-We present a new fitting method that explicitly accounts for finite cylindrical geometry and establishes self-consistent empirical relationships between the parameters of $\Sigma(r)$ and those of the volume density profile $\rho(r)$ with slope $\beta$ and width $h$.
-The method was validated on model profiles and applied to California filaments.
+Traditional methods fit observed surface density profiles $\Sigma(r)$ with slope $\gamma$ and width $H$ using the Plummer function, assuming $\beta=\gamma+1$ and $h\approx H$ for the volume density slope and width. \chg{These assumptions break down for shallow profiles, with the slope and width relations deviating progressively more for compact and extended filaments, respectively.} We present a new fitting method that explicitly accounts for finite cylindrical geometry and establishes self-consistent empirical relationships between the parameters of $\Sigma(r)$ and those of the volume density profile $\rho(r)$ with slope $\beta$ and width $h$.
+The method was validated on model profiles and applied to selected filaments in the California molecular cloud.
 The slope difference $\delta\equiv\beta-\gamma$ falls below unity for shallow ($\beta\lesssim 2$) and compact profiles; $h$ and $H$ can differ by over an order of magnitude for extended filaments with shallow slopes.
 Accurate parameter recovery requires high resolvedness $\mathcal{R}\equiv H/O\gtrsim 10$ (where $O$ is the beam width); at lower resolvedness, slopes are severely overestimated and filaments remain unresolved even when $H\gg O$.
 The traditional Plummer function yields systematically overestimated slopes.
 Accurate deconvolution requires a priori knowledge of the true parameters, creating a fundamental circular problem whose only robust solution is obtaining sufficiently high angular resolution.
 Current far-infrared observations typically lack sufficient resolution, and some previously reported filament properties may require reinterpretation. }

 \keywords{Stars: formation -- Infrared: ISM -- Submillimeter: ISM -- Methods: data analysis -- Techniques: image processing -- Techniques: photometric}